Lombiq/NodeJs-Extensions/Readme.md

 The `build` script is a wrapper for the `build:styles`, `build:scripts`, and `build:assets` scripts, which are part of the respective pipelines and are executed in parallel.
 This is the script that's used during the regular project build.

-The `compile` script is a wrapper for the `compile:styles`, `compile:scripts`, and `build:assets` scripts, which are also executed in parallel.
+The `compile` script is a wrapper for the `compile:styles`, `compile:scripts`, and `compile:assets` scripts, which are also executed in parallel.
 This is the script that's used during NuGet packaging.

 The `lint` script calls respective lint scripts for styles, scripts, and markdown files, which are part of the respective pipelines and are executed in parallel.